top of page

 26 And just as it happened in the days of Noah, so will it also be in the days of the Son of Man: … 28 It was the same as happened in the days of Lot: they were eating, they were drinking, they were buying, they were selling, they were planting, and they were building; 29 but on the day that Lot left Sodom, it rained fire and brimstone from heaven and destroyed them all.
 30 It will be just the same on the day that the Son of Man is revealed. -Luke 17:26, 28-30 (NASB)

-And like the Noah example, we once again see from the text itself, that these (sudden and simultaneous) are the two points of emphasis that we must note.
+And like the Noah example, we once again see from the text itself, that these concepts of “sudden” and “simultaneous” are the two points of emphasis that we must note.
 We cannot insert our own ideas about why Jesus uses these two examples of Noah and Lot.
+To infer meanings related to Nephilim (“days of Noah”) or homosexuality (Sodom) is to completely miss His point.
 The text clearly dictates His reasons, which are identical in each case.
 Jesus declares that it will be just the same on the day that the Son of Man is revealed.
-He uses these judgment examples to teach His disciples of the similar aspects of the coming ultimate judgment event – the broad Day of the Lord, or the protracted period involving Christ’s Parousia, or coming.
-The onset of the broad Day will come suddenly (imminently), with no preconditions or preceding signs, and it will bring simultaneous salvation for the righteous and a period of judgment upon the wicked.
+In other words, He’s using these judgment examples to teach His disciples of the similar aspects of the coming ultimate judgment event – the broad Day of the Lord, or the protracted period whose beginning phase is Christ’s Parousia, or coming.
+The onset of the broad Day will come suddenly (imminently), with no preconditions or preceding signs, and will bring simultaneous salvation for the righteous and a period of judgment upon the wicked.
 It will come at a time of complete normalcy (not Tribulation) upon an unsuspecting world that will be experiencing “life as usual” and will usher in a broad period of eschatological signs and judgments, climaxing in the Second Coming proper of Christ at the end of the Great Tribulation.

 There can be no complacency nor unexpected destruction after the most terrible destruction of all time has begun.
 [1]

-To the contrary, it will conclude the most predictable and sign-filled time in history; a period in which scripture tells us that even the wicked recognize as the time of God’s wrath (Rev. 6:16-17) and will be expecting His return with such intensity that they are actually preparing to do battle with Him (Rev. 19:19).
+To the contrary, it will conclude the most predictable and sign-filled time in history; a period which scripture tells us even the wicked recognize as the time of God’s wrath (Rev. 6:16-17) and will be expecting His return with such intensity that they are actually preparing to do battle with Him (Rev. 19:19).
+The wicked world cannot be “taken off guard” if they are knowingly preparing for and expecting His return.

 Conclusion